jackdesert/daily_lager/README.md

             1 vitamin
             8 walk

+    Note that school started today
+      NOTE School started
+        => Noted: 'school started'

 A Note About UPPERCASE
 ----------------------

 Uppercase letters are used to better highlight which words are keywords.
 However, you can enter them as either upper or lower case (or a mixture of both).

 What Data is Logged
 -------------------

 Each category gets a default entry for each day.
 If you don't set a default value, then the default value is 0.
 Whenever you log some category using the DSL, it creates an additional entry for that category, with the value you provided.
 When you ask for your daily totals, it adds them up for you.

 Negative Numbers
 ----------------

 All categories that you log are additive.
 For example, if your default value for a category is 10 but today you want to record '8' instead, just log '-2'.
 That will set the day's totals to 8.